firecow/gitlab-ci-local/README.md

 Then this is the tool for you.

-It lets you simulate a CI pipeline on your local machine.
+It lets you run a Gitlab CI pipeline on your local machine.

 # Table of contents
    * [Introduction](#introduction)